I have a BFA in 3D animation. I'm also very interested in cinematography, editing, and web design.

 If your kids do encounter a troll or are being cyberbullied, you can block the offending users.
 YouTube name so they are no longer able to message/comment on your videos, and you can also remove their comments and either flag them as spam or just remove them.
 In extreme measures, you can disable comments on certain videos.

 You can easily block or remove comments by hovering over the comments of your video.
 You'll be given options like "mark as spam," "blocker user," and "remove."

 If things escalate, you are able to report incidents to YouTube.

 If a video has been flagged, any user under 18 will not be able to view the video.
-A browser that has been locked into safety mode will also not be able to view the video.
-If you wish to watch a video with mature content, you would have to turn off safety mode, then re-enable it to block mature content again.
+A browser that has been locked into Restricted Mode will also not be able to view the video.
+If you wish to watch a video with mature content, you would have to turn off restricted mode, then re-enable it to block mature content again.

-While you do not need a YouTube account to enable safety mode, you will be unable to lock safety mode.
-This means that if you know where to change the option, anyone can turn safety mode off.
-In order to prevent your kids or other people from switching safety mode off, you'll need to create a YouTube account.
-You will also need to lock safety mode for each internet browser that is used on your computer.
-Once locked, to turn safety mode off, you'll have to log back into the account that originally locked it, enter your password and change the option to off.
+While you do not need a YouTube account to enable Restricted Mode, you will be unable to lock restricted mode.
+This means that if you know where to change the option, anyone can turn it off.
+In order to prevent your kids or other people from switching Restricted Mode off, you'll need to create a YouTube account.
+You will also need to lock Restricted Mode for each internet browser that is used on your computer.
+Once locked, to turn Restricted Mode off, you'll have to log back into the account that originally locked it, enter your password and change the option to off.

-- The safety mode option is on every page of YouTube.
-To turn it on and off without an account, you just scroll down to the bottom of any YouTube page and look for the word "Safety".
+- The Restricted Mode option is on every page of YouTube.
+To turn it on and off without an account, you just go to the drop-down menu in the upper right-hand corner of the site.

 - Select save.
-You'll now get a confirmation on the top of youtube that says safety mode has been enabled.
+You'll now get a confirmation on the top of YouTube that says Restricted Mode has been enabled.

 Different Internet Browsers